heavyai/heavydb/docs/immerse-user-guide/immerse-chart-types.rst

 How to set it up
 ~~~~~~~~~~~~~~~~

-The animation below shows a scatter plot being created for an airline
+The animation below shows a Bubble chart being created for an airline
 flights dataset, with the dots representing airlines, the x and y axes
 representing flight arrival delay and departure delay, size representing
 the number of flights, and color representing the average length of